 Stop working in your Google Ads.
 Start working on them.

-Master Google's 2026 automation with enhanced conversions, Customer Match, and value-based bidding.
-Stop fighting AI - get ahead of competitors who haven't adapted.
+Google's automation requires enhanced conversions, Customer Match, and value-based bidding.
+Stop manual keyword management — start strategic data architecture.

 The Short Answer: